-The decrease in income tax expense in 2023, as compared to the prior year, is predominantly related to the decrease in the pre-tax book income year-over-year.
+The increase in income tax benefit in 2024, as compared to income tax expense in 2023, is predominantly related to the decrease in the pre-tax book income year-over-year.
 See NOTE 11 - INCOME TAXES for further information.

 CASH FLOW, LIQUIDITY AND CAPITAL RESOURCES